Logging data events - Amazon CloudTrail

 Data events

-The following table shows the data event types available for trails.
-The Data event type (console) column shows the appropriate selection in the console.
+The following table shows the resource types available for trails.
+The Resource type (console) column shows the appropriate selection in the console.
 The resources.type value column shows the resources.type value that you would specify to include data events of that type in your trail using the Amazon CLI or CloudTrail APIs.

-For trails, you can use basic or advanced event selectors to log data events for Amazon S3 objects, Lambda functions, and DynamoDB tables (shown in the first three rows of the table).
-You can use only advanced event selectors to log the data event types shown in the remaining rows.
+For trails, you can use basic or advanced event selectors to log data events for Amazon S3 objects in general purpose buckets, Lambda functions, and DynamoDB tables (shown in the first three rows of the table).
+You can use only advanced event selectors to log the resource types shown in the remaining rows.

-Amazon service Description Data event type (console) resources.type value
+Amazon Web Services service Description Resource type (console) resources.type value

 Amazon DynamoDB